huyquangtruong06/Project_Rush_Hour/README.md

   - Display the graphical interface of the game Rush Hour
   - Draw cars, grids, and exit points on the `pygame` window
   - Allow zooming, panning, and viewing the status of the cars
-  - Aim to integrate path-finding algorithms in the future
+  - Integrate path-finding algorithms (BFS/DFS/UCS/A*) to solve the puzzle

 ## 2️⃣ FILE STRUCTURE